 In Canada, the Personal Information Protection and Electronic Documents Act, or PIPEDA, is a federal data privacy law that imposes restrictions on how organizations collect and use personal data, including sensitive information.

-In 2022, the Office of the Privacy Commissioner of Canada (OPC) issued an Interpretation Bulletin dealing with sensitive information, stating that under PIPEDA, any data could be considered sensitive depending on the context, highlighted for you in the screenshot below.
+In 2022, the Office of the Privacy Commissioner of Canada (OPC) issued an Interpretation Bulletin dealing with sensitive information, stating that under PIPEDA, any data could be considered sensitive depending on the context, highlighted in the screenshot below.

 It clarifies that the following details are generally considered sensitive and require a higher degree of security and protection: